 - Organic waste is composted, and the rest recycled;

 - Chickens are here to eat your leftovers … and give us eggs;

 - Cleaning products are either organic or home-made, the linens are made of natural fiber;

 - Garden maintenance is ecological and pesticides-free, with a differentiated management to preserve natural meadows, and ‘Ouessant’ black sheep mow the arboretum;

-- Beehives and a vegetable garden provide organic honey, fruits and vegetables.
+- An orchard, a vegetable garden provide organic fruits and vegetables.